-- Enhanced the number of research projects, research publication and research output:-one major project and 11 minor projects were undertaken by the faculty during the post accreditation period. - Faculty members have published 83 research articles in national and international journals. - 30% of the permanent faculty members have highest degree in research. - Research department of commerce produced 10 PhDs during the post accreditation period. - A biannual peer reviewed research journal "Kegees Journal of Social Science" is published regularly. - Organised 3, 12 day workshop on Statistical Data Analysis and 4 National Seminars on Multy Variate Data Analysis.

-• Generated fund from consultancy.
+- Enhanced the number of research projects, research publication and research output:-one major project and 11 minor projects were undertaken by the faculty during the post accreditation period.
+Faculty members have published 83 research articles in national and international journals.
+30% of the permanent faculty have highest degree in research. - Research department of commerce produced 9 PhDs during the post accreditation period. - A biannual peer reviewed research journal "Kegees Journal of social Science" was published. - Organized research oriented seminars and workshops by the research centre and research scholars throughout Kerala benefitted from it. - Generated fund from consultancy.